zarkones/XENA/documentation/xena-botnet-setup.md

 ## Setup

-First make sure that you install docker using the following the 'apt' package menager for unix systems.
+First make sure that you install docker using the following 'apt' package menager for unix systems.
-> sudo apt install docker-ce docker-ce-cli containerd.io If you don't have 'apt' as your package manager, please refer to Docker's official documentation on how to install it: https://docs.docker.com/engine/install
+> sudo apt install docker-ce docker-ce-cli containerd.io

+If you don't have 'apt' as your package manager, please refer to Docker's official documentation on how to install it: https://docs.docker.com/engine/install

 Then bring up the docker container using the following command.